jacoboyy/15618-final-project/milestone.md

 layout: page
 title: "Milestone"
 ---

+#### Original Schedule
+* Week 1: Literature Review; Design and set up initial benchmarking with SpecInfer (a static tree-based decoding) for baseline performance.
+* Week 2: Implement a sequential version of our dynamic tree-based speculative decoding algorithm
+* Week 3: Derive a simple parallel approach using tensor parallelism provided by PyTorch
+* Week 4: Provide a parallel implementation of the algorithm using CUDA
+* Week 5: Benchmark and compare performance between different versions of the algorithm
+* Week 6: Complete final performance evaluation, prepare final report, and create any visualizations for demonstration.

+***
 #### Project Progress

-At this point, we have finished setting up the initial benchmarking experiment with SpecInfer, a static tree-based speculative-decoding algorithm that serves as a baseline.
+At this point, we have conducted the necessary literature review and finished setting up the initial benchmarking experiment with SpecInfer, a static tree-based speculative-decoding algorithm that serves as a baseline.
 We also implemented a sequential version of the proposed dynamic tree-based speculative-decoding algorithm.
 Additionally, we were able to implement a simple parallel version of the algorithm that leverages the tenor-parallelism capabilities provided by Pytorch.
 Initial benchmarking shows that the parallel version exhibits speedup against the sequential one.

-Compared with the schedule in the project proposal, we believe that we are currently on track of our original schedule.
+Compared with the schedule in the project proposal, we believe we are currently on track to finish the project on time.
 We are currently implementing and debugging a CUDA parallel version of the algorithm, which we expect to finish by the end of this week.
 We aim to conduct more comprehensive benchmark testings to measure the speed-up of the parallel implementation, and make incremental improvements based on analysis.

 ***

-#### Updated schedule
+#### Updated upcoming schedule

 | Schedule | Task | Person In Charge |
 |----------|------|-----------------|